swarnpriya/eBPF_notes/Plan.md

 ## Would Koka to C with hints approach differ from Exoverifier and Jitterbug, and if so, how?
 Answer is yes in the following ways:
 - This approach provides a stronger tool support for verification (more support at compile time) at high-level language (Koka) as compared to
   Expverifier/Jitterbug which works on BPF bytecode level.
-It is hard for programmer to debugg the code at lower-level as compared to at higher- level.
+It is hard for programmer to debug the code at lower-level as compared to at higher-level.
 - Exoverifier/Jitterbug boils down to formally verifying the current verifier and removing the bugs, ensuring completeness/soundness for the verifier through utilizing the formal specifications and proofs written in Lean.
 It mainly aims in making the current verifier bug free and complete but does not enhance the capabilities of the verifier.
 For example, ensuring verfication for "helper functions".
 The current eBPF verifier does not